Top C# Interview Questions

 C#ReflectionMetadata

 Reflection allows inspecting and manipulating types, methods, and properties at runtime.
+Example:

 Type type = typeof(string);